 If you avail a Comprehensive car insurance plan with ‘Loss of Personal Belongings’ add-on cover, you will be compensated for your loss.

-Following are the key benefits of comprehensive car insurance plans:
+Benefits of comprehensive car insurance plan:

 1. Theft of car: It is never an easy task to buy a new car to replace a stolen car.
 Therefore, you should have a comprehensive motor insurance plan which covers loss of car due to theft.